 What better topic to discuss in my first official blog post than one I hold very close and dear to my heart: Responsible Travel ❤️

-To learn a bit about what World Tourism Day is and how you can be a more responsible traveler, keep reading!
+To learn a bit about what World Tourism Day is and how you can be a more responsible traveller, keep reading!

 What is World Tourism Day?

 Back in 2015, the United Nations General Assembly expanded on the previous 15-year target of the Millennium Development Goals (MDGs) to create the Sustainable Development Goals (SDGs) – a new, universal set of goals to be targeted by UN member states through their agendas and political policies over the proceeding 15 years.

 As part of the SDGs, the General Assembly announced 2017 as the “International Year of Sustainable Tourism for Development”.
 This decision was made due to the power of tourism and its ability to impact the Sustainable Development Goals and affect the economic, social, and environmental dimensions of sustainable development.